The first global NAVIGATE Conference

 COME TOGETHER" - May 2022"

-In addition, the leadership of NAVIGATE development, Susan Gingerich and Piper Meyer-Kalos provided an international overview of NAVIGATE as well as the U.S perspective.
-Kim Mueser, also a member of the leadership team, talked about the future of NAVIGATE.
-Representatives from the NAVIGATE teams in the US, Israel, Canada and China presented their work.
-The conferences was conckided with a fruitful discussion based on the presentation of each country.
+In addition, the leadership of NAVIGATE development, Susan Gingerich and Piper Meyer-Kalos provided an international overview of NAVIGATE and Kim Mueser talked about the future of NAVIGATE.
+Representatives from the NAVIGATE teams in the US, Israel, Canada and China presented their work which was later discussed by the conference participants.

-The conference was attended by more than 350 participants from around the world.
-Survey feedback from 100 of them revealed that lectures were perceived as interesting, comprehensive and relevant.
-Over 90% expressed their interest in future international NAVIGATE events.
+The conference was attended by more than 350 people from around the world.
+Survey feedback from 100 of them revealed that lectures were perceived as interesting, comprehensive and relevant and Over 90% expressed their interest in future international NAVIGATE events.

-The organizing committee included David Roe, from Israel and the NAVIGATE and members of the developing team Kim Mueser, Susan Gingerich and Piper Meyer-Kalos from the US.
+The organizing committee included David Roe, Kim Mueser, Susan Gingerich and Piper Meyer-Kalos from the US.

 The organization was supervised by Dr. Gili Hoter-Ishay, who completed her doctorate in the Department of Community Mental Health at the University of Haifa, and Taisia Leikin, the coordinator of ISPRA, who completed her master's degree in the same department.